cellistigs/social_pursuit/docs/script_docs/RPCA_test.md

 On the left, we see that the recovered sparse components are able to accurately segment out the locations of the mice in each training frame, if not their appearance (after all, we are considering this as an additive model).
 We see that the learned low dimensional components actually include all possible locations of the mice, and prefer to learn the sparse components as subtractions.
 This is likely because the mice themselves are so close to black that the optimization works better this way.
 We might want to consider using this with a 0-1 flipped image instead if this is going to be annoying.
 It would be interesting to see if the solution switches to considering the true static background when we have enough frames.

 Interesting future directions:
-- How do we make this faster?
+- [ ] How do we make this faster?
 Look into the online implementations, svd solver (https://github.com/wxiao0421/onlineRPCA).
+    - [ ] The code for the offline implementations is done entirely with numpy.
+This makes it available for just in time compilation, and potentially gpu acceleration via libraries like JAX and numba.
+This appears to be pretty simple, and GPU accelerated SVD in particular should be available through JAX.
 - What if we only use one channel?
-Could this speed up analysis without hurting performance?
+Could this further speed up analysis without hurting performance?
 - How does this compare to neural network approaches? (speed, performance)
 - Is there room for improvement in what people have considered?